hbs-rcs/hbsgrid-docs/docs/environments.md

 ## Environment versions

-Current and historical software environments are described below.
+Current and historical software environments available system-wide on the HBS Grid are described below.

 ### rcs_2022.01 {#rcs_2022.01}